The end goal of every project across all industries is the same: build a high-quality product that appeals to the customer.

 For example, let's say that your Laravel developers are building a ride-hailing app.
 One implicit expectation from the app is to load as soon as possible.
 When users land on your app, they shouldn't wait 5 minutes for the app's content to load.

 What Is the Difference Between Functional and Non-Functional Requirements?

-The major difference between functional and non-functional requirements is that functional requirements explain What the system does, while non-functional requirements explain How the system works.
+The major difference between functional and non-functional requirements in software engineering is that functional requirements explain What the system does, while non-functional requirements explain How the system works.